vladmihalcea/high-performance-java-persistence/README.md

 Until [this Eclipse issue](https://bugs.eclipse.org/bugs/show_bug.cgi?id=434642) is fixed, you need to use the Oracle JDK to compile the project.
 If you can't change that, you need to rename those overloaded functions as explained by Urs Joss in [this specific commit](https://github.com/ursjoss/high-performance-java-persistence/commit/88373dc7c2080d02e2e3965afae961495e7d956b).

+Urs applied all those changes in his branch [tb_eclipse](https://github.com/ursjoss/high-performance-java-persistence/tree/tb_eclipse) and tries to keep abreast with the evolution of this repository.

 The Unit Tests are run against HSQLDB, so no preliminary set-ups are required.

 The Integration Tests require some external configurations: